eparey/pesci/wiki/Tips-and-examples.md

 There is one important requirement for these files to be successfully loaded by pesci: cell barcodes should be distinct across input data matrices (consider adding a sample prefix to cell barcodes if necessary).
 Since these correspond to distinct single-cell RNA-seq libraries, they contain distinct cells.
 For cases where the same library was sequenced multiple times, these should be merged into a single file prior to running pesci.

-Note also that for inputs requiring a cell-to-cluster correspondence file, this should be a single file containing all of the cell barcodes.
+For inputs requiring a cell-to-cluster correspondence file, this file should remain as a single file containing all of the cell barcodes.

 - Provided these conditions are met, several input matrix files, in any of the accepted formats, can be supplied to `--matrix1` (or `--matrix2`), separated by spaces: